Survivor Croatia: Format

-Seasons 1 and 2
+Seasons 1–2

 The formats of the first two seasons differ from each other.
 The first season's format is similar to the early seasons of the American version, while the second season is similar to the original Robinson series.

 The basic premise of both versions is that the players are split up into two tribes and marooned on an island for over a month where they have to provide food, water, fire and shelter for each other.
 Every few days, the tribes are to compete in a challenge either for a reward (usually food, drinks, comfort, or items that help with camp life), or for immunity.
 The tribe that wins immunity is safe from elimination and doesn't have to visit Tribal Council, a ceremony where a player is voted out of the tribe.

 About halfway into the competition, the tribes are merged, and the challenges become individual.
 Usually only one person is eligible to win immunity or reward, although there is an occasional team challenge for reward.
 During this phase of the game, eliminated contestants join the jury.
 When it's time for the Final Tribal Council (which happens with as few as 2 or as many as 4 players), the contestants don't vote each other out.
 Instead, the jury listens to the players plead their case, ask questions, and based on the information they've received, cast their vote for the winner.
 The player with the most voted wins the game and a cash prize.
 In the first season, though there was a jury system, the public voted for a winner instead.
 The jurors were also given the right to abstain from voting.

 Several twists have been in play as well.
 At the start of season one, there was a challenge where a player from both tribes was automatically eliminated if they lost.
 This was most likely inspired by a similar twist from Survivor: Palau, a season that had recently finished airing when Odisejev otok started.
 In the second season, "The Island of the Banished" was in play.
 Inspired by Redemption Island from previous versions of the series, The Island of the Banished is a separate island where a contestant is sent after they're voted out.
 They have to provide shelter, food, fire and water for themselves while they wait for another player to get voted out.
 When there are two players, they participate in a duel where the loser is sent to the jury (unless they break the rules, in which case they are ejected permanently).
 The cycle repeats until the merge, where the winner officially rejoins the game and the island is no longer in play.
 On the last day, the final 6 players competed in a challenge where the two losers were sent to the jury, and the final 4 moved onto the Final Tribal Council.